-10.4.4 Lotion sampling
+10.4.4 Lotion sampling:

-The amount of lotion applied to limbs will be quantified in a series of three applications analogous to the Spray Sampling above.
+The amount of lotion applied to limbs will be quantified in a series of 3 applications analogous to the Spray Sampling above.
 However, dosimeters are not required, nor are the extensive practice sessions.
 The amount applied is the weight difference in the dispensing tube before and after application.

-10.4.5 Equipment Used to Assess the Dosimetry Variables:
+10.4.5 Equipment Used to Assess Dosimetry Variables:

-Passive dosimeters are 2.5 cm wide strips of Nexcare[TM] Co-Flex[TM] cohesive flexible bandage.
-They are applied to limbs in the manner of 'bracelets'.
+Passive dosimeters are 2.5-cm wide strips of NexcareTM Co-FlexTM cohesive flexible bandage.
+They are applied to limbs in the manner of 'bracelets.'

-Each test limb will be treated three times.
+Each test limb will be treated 3 times.
 Each subject will therefore use 12 bracelets per limb for dosimetry.